PEARLClave2002/SalesStat_Pro/README.md

 profitability.
 Make data-driven decisions about pricing, restocking, and product offerings.

-- **Customizable Reports:** Tailor your reports to suit your specific needs.
-Choose which metrics matter most to you and present them in a format that's easy to understand.

 **PRODUCT:**
 SalesStat Pro is more than just a tool; it's your partner in business success.
 Whether you're a small market vendor or a thriving wholesale distributor, our system adapts to your needs,